sparkfun/SparkFun_Buck_Regulator_AP3429A/docs/hardware_overview.md

 	***Disclaimer:** We don't recommend that users expect to be able to load the boards with a maximum 2.2A, as we are not sure how this may affect the lifespan of the board.
 We just want users to know that they may have an extra margin of safety on their peak load.*

 ??? tip "Quiescent Current Draw"
-    Users should expect a maximum quiescent current draw of ~365&micro;A from the board.
-For a lower quiescent current, users can modify the board by removing the pull-up resistor on the [`EN`](#power-control "enable") pin.
+    Users should expect a nominal quiescent current draw of ~90&micro;A from the board.
+For a lower quiescent current, users can disable the power output and/or modify the board by removing the pull-up resistor on the [`EN`](#power-control "enable") pin.

 	<div class="grid cards" markdown>